lab27x/lab27x.github.io/README.md

-HELLO.. from Lab 27X !

-Research and Development consulting company based out of India, please reach out to us at hello@lab27x.in
+We are a Research and Development consulting company based out of India, say hello at hello@lab27x.in